zufarrizal/Youtube-Full-Cinema/README.md

 # YouTube Full Cinema

 YouTube Full Cinema is a lightweight Chrome extension that turns YouTube theater mode into a browser-window-sized cinema view.
-It keeps YouTube's own controls available, preserves page scrolling, and hides live chat only when the current page is detected as a live stream.
+It keeps YouTube's own controls available, preserves page scrolling, and automatically collapses live chat when the current page is detected as a live stream.

 ## Features